Selkirk Lift Bridge: Ownership and construction

 Macaw and Macdonalds were chosen as the contractors for the project, the superstructure was awarded to Dominion Bridge of Winnipeg, and on March 31, 1935, the bridge was constructed at a cost of $250,000.
 As the bridge was being built, no government entity wished to take ownership of the bridge, as that would mean purchasing for its cost and maintenance.
 Due to confusion and unwillingness to own and operate the bridge, the bridge was raised above its deck to deter any crossing, and timbers were placed across the bridge.
 A local man named Ed Maloney lowered the bridge, and opened it to traffic.
 Later, the bridge was raised by a bit allowing only pedestrians to cross and disabling vehicles to go through the bridge, but was later lowered again.
 The bridge was administered by the Rural Municipality of St. Clements, Selkirk, but ownership was transferred to the Province of Manitoba when the bridge was converted into Manitoba Provincial Road 204.

 Closure and reopening

 During the 1970s, due to the age of the bridge, multiple repairs were completed on the bridge.
 In the year 1990, an official of the Provincial Highways Department described the bridge's condition as being in a "disgraceful condition".
-On January 6, 1992, the bridge closed for repairs woth $2.8 million, and was reoponed on September 12, 1992.
+On January 6, 1992, the bridge closed for repairs worth $2.8 million, and was reopened on September 12, 1992.